 Now to Him who has power to strengthen you according to my gospel and the proclamation about Jesus Christ, according to the revelation of the mystery kept silent for long ages but now revealed and made known through the prophetic Scriptures, according to the command of the eternal God to advance the obedience of faith among all nations—to the only wise God, through Jesus Christ—to Him be the glory forever!
 Amen.
 (Romans 16:25-27)

-If you are not sure that you are saved, you can accept Christ into your life right now, by praying:
+If you are not sure that you are a member of the family of God, you can accept Christ into your life right now, by praying:

 “Lord Jesus, I believe you are the Son of God.
 Thank you for dying on the cross for my sins.
 Please forgive my sins and give me the gift of eternal life.
 I ask you in to my life and heart to be my Lord and Savior.”